 - Avoid contact sports or other situations where bruising or injury could occur.

-You may get infections (including pneumonia and sepsis) more easily while using romidepsin.
-These can occur during treatment and within 30 days after treatment.
-Tell your doctor right away if you have a fever, cough, shortness of breath with or without chest pain, burning on urination, flu-like symptoms, muscle aches, or worsening skin problems.
+You may get infections more easily while using romidepsin.
+Tell your doctor right away if you have a fever, cough, burning sensation on urination, flu-like symptoms, muscle aches, or worsening skin problems.

-romidepsin can cause changes in heart rhythms, such as a condition called QT prolongation.
-It may change the way your heart beats and cause fainting or serious side effects in some patients.
-Contact your doctor right away if you have any symptoms of heart rhythm problems, such as fast, pounding, or uneven heartbeats; chest pain; or shortness of breath.
+Romidepsin may cause heart rhythm changes, including QT prolongation.
+It may change the way your heart beats and cause fainting or serious side effects.
+Tell your doctor right away if you have a fast, pounding, or uneven heartbeat, chest pain, or trouble breathing.

-romidepsin may cause a serious type of reaction called tumor lysis syndrome.
-Your doctor may give you a medicine to help prevent this.
-Call your doctor right away if you have a decrease or change in urine amount; joint pain, stiffness, or swelling; lower back, side, or stomach pain; a rapid weight gain; swelling of the feet or lower legs; or unusual tiredness or weakness.
+Romidepsin may cause a serious called tumor lysis syndrome.
+Call your doctor right away if you have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

-Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
+Cancer medicines can cause nausea or vomiting even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur: